ephes/django-cast/docs/themes.rst

 .. image:: images/template_base_dir_setting.png
   :width: 600
   :alt: Set the theme or "template base directory" for the whole site

+There's a :doc:`context processor <context-processors>` that adds the current template base directory aka theme to the context.
+For convenience it also adds the theme's base template as a variable to the context to be able to extend it in non Wagtail templates.

 How to Change the Theme for a Single Blog
 =========================================